brianglass/anastasis/files/ParMat.md

 After Psalm 118, the Evlogitaria.

-Then the YpakoÃ¯.
+Then the Ypakoï.
 Tone 3.

 Terrifying them by his appearance, calming them by his words, the dazzling Angel said to the Myrrh-bearing women: ‘Why do you seek the living in the grave?
 Know that the Changer of corruption is the Unchangeable; say to God: How fearful are your works!
 For you have saved the human race.’